skx/simple.vm/README.md

 We have several instruction types:

-   1. Save string/int into register N.
+   1. Store a string/int into the given register.

-   2. Output operations.
+   2. Output the contents of a given register. (string/int).

-   3. A jump operation
+   3. A jump operation.

+There is a compiler which takes care of converting from labels to operations.

 Example